gianpaolof/basic_lin_reg_tf_lite/README.md

-My first example of a basic linear regression for Android with tflite the app has simply an edit text where I insert an integer, a button to be pressed to start tflite inference, a text view to display the result.
+My first example of a basic linear regression for Android with tflite.

+The app has simply an edit text where I insert an integer, a button to be pressed to start tflite inference, a text view to display the result.

 ![immagine](https://github.com/gianpaolof/basic_lin_reg_tf_lite/assets/6586650/2f86da96-c828-4347-b9c4-974c3bcb3dcf)